Health in Afghanistan: Hepatitis

 Hepatitis C virus (HCV) is a blood-borne pathogen associated with several morbidities and mortality.
-The state of the infection remains poorly understood in most MENA countries including Afghanistan.
-Here, the decades of political unrest and military conflicts, and the thriving opiates industry suggest a vulnerability for the transmission of blood-borne infections including HCV.
 HCV prevalence in the population at large in Afghanistan appears to be around 1%.
 HCV prevalence among people who inject drugs is substantial with evidence of regional and temporal variation.
 HCV prevention efforts in Afghanistan should focus on expanding access to and coverage of harm reduction services among people who inject drugs and prisoners.
-Adoption of the new World Health Organization guidelines for the use of safety-engineered syringes could also minimize exposure to HCV and other blood-borne pathogens.

 HIV

-The prevalence of HIV in Afghanistan is 0.04%.
+As of 2023, more than 12,000 people are living with HIV in the country.
 According to Afghanistan's National Aids Control Program (NACP), 504 cases of HIV/AIDS were documented in late 2008.
-By the end of 2012, the numbers reached 1,327.
-Afghanistan's healthy ministry stated that most of the HIV patients were among intravenous drug users and that 70% of them were men, 25% women, and the remaining 5% children.
+By the end of 2012, the number reached 1,327.
+Health officials stated that most of the HIV patients were among intravenous drug users and that 70% of them were men, 25% women, and the remaining 5% children.
 They belonged to Kabul, Kandahar and Herat, the provinces from where people make the most trips to neighboring or other foreign countries.
 Regarding Kandahar, 22 cases were reported in 2012.
 AIDS Prevention department head Dr Hamayoun Rehman said 1,320 blood samples were examined and 21 were positive.
 Among the 21 patients, 18 were males and three were females who contracted the deadly virus from their husbands.
 He said four people had reached a critical stage while three had died.
 The main source of the disease was the use of syringes used by drug addicts.
 There are approximately 23,000 addicts in the country who inject drugs into their bodies using syringes.
-As of 2015, as much as 6,900 people are living in Afghanistan with HIV and about 300 have died from the disease.